DentallApp/webchat-client/README.md

 # webchat-client
-A sample client using bot-framework webchat to communicate with the bot
+A sample client using [bot-framework webchat](https://github.com/microsoft/BotFramework-WebChat) to communicate with the bot.